tamago-labs/x-engine/README.md

 There are several use cases for the AI code review tool as follows:

-* Expansion to Move-based chains requires low-cost alternative code reviews that can be immediately shared with the community.
+* Expansion to Move-based chains (Aptos, Sui, Movement).
 * Currently developing Move-native applications and preparing for a full security audit.
 * The project is in its early stages and needs a code review report to gain early traction.